VofBMBaF/eSpy/README.md

 It's designed to maintain speed even with larger number of video sources, and comes with an inbuilt motion detection feature using a dynamic, adaptable background subtraction algorithm combined with contour detection which allows the user to adjust the sensitivity of their motion detector as needed depending on the surrounding.

-This project offers a glance at the start of a bigger software, with promises that more features are on the way.
 This project was developed by Vukica Branković as the final project for Harvard's Computer Science course (cs50), combining technologies taught on the course and additional research on computer vision.

 Tech Stack:
 <b>